XMegaForArduino/IDE/README.md

 specifications, it should be treated as being the same as for the Arduino 1.06 environment (and later, as appropriate).
 It is also available free of charge.

-For more information, see http://arduino.cc/ and relevant source files.
+For more information, including trademarks and copyrights and licenses, see

+&nbsp;&nbsp;&nbsp;&nbsp;http://arduino.cc/ and relevant source files.